 Fr.
 Schellhase is a graduate of Nashotah House Theological Seminary, and is a member of the Society of Mary and the Guild of All Souls.

-Our deacon, The Rev. Deacon Karen G. Malcolm, has served at St. Michael’s since her ordination to the diaconate, and is a longstanding member and leader of this parish.
+Our deacon, The Rev. Deacon Karen G. Malcolm, has served at St. Michael’s since her ordination to the diaconate in 2012, and is a longstanding member and leader of this parish.
 She assists our priest, especially in the areas of worship and pastoral care.
+As a deacon, she is engaged in strategic ministry in our community, especially focused on veterans and victims of domestic violence.
 Deacon Karen is married to David, and they have two adult children.

 Kathleen Prue